LogLauncher/best-time-to-fly-usa/data/readme.md

 ### 1\.
 Getting the files

-Most file are in this GitHub repository but some where to big and are located in the school share folder (COMMUN).<br>
+Most files are in this GitHub repository but some were too big and are located in the school share folder (COMMUN).<br>

 1. Download or clone the Git repository.
 2. Go to the following location `N:\COMMUN\ELEVE\INFO\SI-T2a\BI1\Struan_Forsyth\raw_data` and copy the file into the `raw` folder.